fessy01/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Variables, if, else and while
+*Variables, if, else and while

-Project done during Full Stack Software Engineering studies at Holberton School.
+Project done during Full Stack Software Engineering studies at ALX School.
 It aims to learn about arithmetic operators, relational operators, boolean operators, comments, declaring variables and loops in C language.

-Technologies
+*Technologies

 C files are compiled using gcc 9.4.0